 Although many observers agree that further action is needed, not all support addressing deferred maintenance through overall NPS funding increases.
 Some recommend reorienting existing funding to prioritize maintenance over other purposes.
-For example, some Members have suggested that Congress appropriate more funds for unmet NPS maintenance needs and less from the LWCF for NPS land acquisition, and/or that Congress amend the LWCF Act to expressly authorize or require use of LWCF funds for deferred maintenance.
+For example, some Members have suggested that Congress amend the LWCF Act to expressly authorize or require use of LWCF funds for deferred maintenance.
 For more information, see CRS Report RL33531, Land and Water Conservation Fund: Overview, Funding History, and Issues.

-Some observers also have suggested that NPS deferred maintenance could be at least partly reduced through improved asset management strategies.
+Some observers also have suggested that NPS deferred maintenance could be at least partly reduced through improved as set management strategies.
 NPS has taken steps over the past two decades to improve its asset management systems and strategies.
 The Government Accountability Office, in its report GAO-17-136, recommended further improvements.
 In the 115th Congress, H.R.
 1577 would have required an evaluation of NPS's Capital Investment Strategy, including a determination of whether the strategy is achieving its intended outcomes and any recommendations for changes.

-Other recommendations that might not require additional federal funding include those to incentivize private donations to NPS, address obstacles to NPS asset disposal, or increase the role of nonfederal partners in park maintenance and management, among others.
+Other recommendations that might not require additional federal funding include those to incentivize private donations to NPS, address obstacles to NPS as set disposal, or increase the role of nonfederal partners in park maintenance and management, among others.
 Some Members of Congress have expressed a preference for actions along these lines, whereas other Members have questioned whether changes that do not include a significant funding increase would be sufficient to address a backlog that stands at multiple billions of dollars.